hz-b/rayx/docs/src/Developer/Introduction/02-Style-Guide-for-Programming-in-Ray.md

 ## General

 Keep collective ownership of the code in mind, when writing it (write code to be read by your team mates, not the compiler).

-So keep it stupid simple.
-In most places it is not necessary or sensible to optimise the runtime of code to the last CPU cycle.
-Often the compiler does it better than the programmer anyways.
+Remember to KISS (Keep it stupid simple).

 ## Includes
 As an easy step towards readability we divide includes in the following way: